 Although coffee can help you stay awake longer while you are studying or help to improve your memory, consuming too much can be detrimental to your health and can also have a negative impact on studying and grades.

-If consumed in excess amounts you can experience the jitters, nausea, tiredness, and it may interfere with sleep.
+If consumed in excessive amounts you can experience the jitters, nausea, tiredness, and it may interfere with sleep.
 If you cannot fall asleep before an exam coffee may actually hinder your performance resulting in lower grades.

 How to prepare coffee while studying